 The Washington survival statutes are found at RCW 4.20.046 and .060.
 RCW 4.20.046 is known as the general survival statute.
 It purports to preserve all claims the decedent could have brought had he or she survived.
 RCW 4.20.060 is known as the special survival statute, since it specifically relates to injuries that cause death.
 Together, the statutes purport to preserve the claims the decedent would have had had he or she not died.

-A large body of Washington case law has developed describing this statutory scheme, discussing the requirement of financial dependence for second-tier beneficiaries, explaining the distinctions between wrongful death and survival claims, and otherwise analyzing the permutations and nuances of the wrongful death and survival statutes.
-Because the statutes are complex, so too are the court decisions.
+A large body of Washington case law has developed describing this statutory scheme, explaining the distinctions between wrongful death and survival claims, and otherwise analyzing the permutations and nuances of the wrongful death and survival statutes.

-With those caveats, we hope you find this flowchart useful.
 If you are a potential client with a case arising from the death of a loved one, please call our office for a free consultation.
-If you are an attorney considering a potential case and want to discuss a potential case or referral arrangement, please feel free contact us here, and we’ll be happy to take the time to talk with you.
+If you are an attorney considering a potential case and want to discuss a potential case or arrangement regarding co-representation, please feel free contact us here, and we’ll be happy to take the time to talk with you.